 Your sweet little one finally rolls over, and they may as well have won Wimbledon – it’s a bursting-with-pride kind of moment!
 It seems like just yesterday your roly-poly bubba was a helpless newborn, but now it’s time to take a look at their cot base setting.

 My five-month-old has been rolling for a little while but isn’t quite sitting up.
 I’m just wondering when I should lower the base of her cot.
-Obviously, it’s easier to get her in and out with the base still on the high setting, but I want her to be safe.

 When is it time to drop the cot base?

 You would have noticed when you put the cot together that there are different mattress height settings.
 Usually, parents like to start out on the highest setting, as it makes it a little easier to get a tiny newborn baby in and out of the cot.
 But once babies get mobile, it’s time to rethink the base setting.